 Meredith started rowing in high school.
 She quickly fell in love with early morning practices, erg tests, blisters, and track bite.
 She continued her rowing career at Cornell University.
 After graduation, she switched her focus to running and triathlon.

-At Concept2, Meredith is a member of the marketing team, tasked with growing new markets for the indoor rower.
+Meredith is a former member of the Concept2 marketing team.
 She currently rows with her husband, Erik, as a member of Green Mountain Rowing.
 They stay active with rowing, running, triathlons, skiing and chasing after their two daughters.

 Nick Petterssen is a lifelong athlete, dating back to the days of elementary school recess when playground kickball stoked his passion for competitive play.
 He eventually found that his body type was a good match for the sport of volleyball and went on to have a successful collegiate career playing on the University of Colorado indoor team, and played for a brief stint on the AVP professional beach volleyball tour.